 Auto accidents caused the death of 334 people in the Commonwealth of Massachusetts in 2019, according to the Insurance Institute for Highway Safety.
 Those who lived to tell the tale of their crash were left with severe injuries and mounting hospital bills and other medical care expenses.
 Apart from overcoming the trauma caused by the event, car accident victims also worry about getting their life back, returning to work and paying all these bills.
 Many of them contact personal injury lawyers asking: “can I get compensation if I was partly at fault for my car accident?”

-An experienced car accident attorney at Kelly & Associates Injury Attorneys can offer you an informed legal opinion after knowing all the facts and circumstances of your case..
+An experienced car accident attorney at Michael Kelly Injury Attorneys can offer you an informed legal opinion after knowing all the facts and circumstances of your case..
 A car accident claim can include your medical bills and property damage repair costs..
 However, the maximum compensation you will ultimately obtain depends on many factors, including your degree of responsibility for the motor vehicle accident.

 How Comparative Negligence Laws Affect Car Accident Claim Settlements